RadDre/RadDre/README.md

 - 👋 Hi, I’m @RadDre, but you can call me Radu
 - 👀 I’m interested in climbing and electrical stuff :)
-- 🌱 I’m currently learning U2 Electrical Engineering and an aspiring EUS Webmaster
+- 🌱 I’m currently learning U2 Electrical Engineering and am an aspiring EUS Webmaster
 - 💞️ I’m looking to collaborate on EUS projects
 - 📫 How to reach me: Mail, Messenger, or Instagram